 You turn off most iPhones by holding down the side button until the power-off slider appears.
 But, as previously explained, on the iPhone X that activates Siri.

-Instead, you should press and hold both the side button and the volume button.
-Again, hold them own until the power-off slider appears, then swipe across it to turn off the phone.
+Instead, you should press and hold both the side button and one of the volume buttons (up or down - it doesn't matter).
+Again, hold them down until the power-off slider appears, then swipe across it to turn off the phone.

 How to force-restart an iPhone X